ProbedJS/probedjs-core/README.md

 probe((x)=>x + 4, 4);
 ```

 N.B.
 JSX compatibility has a few other steps that are beyond the scope of this specific package.
-See [@probe/html](http://example.com) for an example of a fully realized JSX binding.
+See [@probe/html](http://example.com) (soon!) for an example of a fully realized JSX binding.